 Do you have pets?
 Do you expect them to come with you?

 Are there any particular needs that we should know about?
 Disabilities?
-Serious health conditions?
+Health conditions?
 Allergies?
 Dietary needs/preferences?

-Needs around living spaces, like being close to a bathroom?
-None of these will disqualify you from visiting.
+Do you have needs around living spaces, like being close to a bathroom?

 Are you comfortable living in dormitory space/shared rooms?

 How long would you like to visit for?